-All officers, employers and contractors of GDG Group must comply with this policy.
-This policy is available to all officers and employees of GDG Group in the corporate governance section of our website (www.gendevelopmentgroup.com.au).
+All officers, employees and contractors of GDG Group must comply with this policy.
+This policy is available to all officers and employees, former employees, contractors, suppliers and associates of GDG Group as well as a relative, dependant or spouse of any of those individuals in the corporate governance section of GDG website (www.gendevelopmentgroup.com.au) and on the websites of its related bodies corporate.
 Queries in relation to this policy should be directed to the Group Company Secretary.